Bayesnote/Bayesnote/README.md

 Note: This project is adding new features fast.

 Note: I am working on this project full-time.
 Let me know what do you think.
-Questions, Comments, feature requests, and Pull requests welcome.
+Questions, comments, feature requests, and pull requests welcome. welcome.